alexthillen/slurm_longrun/README.md

 Slurm Longrun is a Python package that wraps Slurm’s `sbatch` command to automatically resubmit jobs that time out, allowing you to run workloads that exceed a single‐job walltime without manual intervention.
 It supports optional terminal detachment (so your monitor survives after you log out), configurable retry limits, and built-in logging via Loguru.

+This tool was developed as a project for the [Large-Scale AI Engineering](https://ai.ethz.ch/education/courses/large-scale-ai-engineering.html) course on the CSCS Alps supercomputer.

 ---

 ## Installation